 Triptych Proposals

-Three small proposals for putting "hyper" back in the hypertext.
+Three small proposals for putting the "hyper" back in hypertext.

 Proposal Issue Tracker